THE WOLF OF WALL STREET (Four Stars)

 If the filmmakers do dig Belfort, in some weird cranny of their noggins, they’ve certainly painted an awful portrait of him anyway.
 Thief, liar, con artist, swindler, self-deluded exploiter, bad husband and father, drug and sex addict, and sometimes bumbling babbling clown, he’s the guy who — however much he may make you laugh, or however many stocks or pens he sells, or however many times he saves Donnie, or however much moola he has stashed in his Swiss bank account (temporarily) — is the guy you don’t want to be, if you have a brain in your head and a beat in your heart.
 Unless, like Belfort at his nadir (he thinks it‘s a zenith, of course), you‘re so obsessed with money and power and the pursuit of pleasure, you can‘t see straight anymore.

 Saying that The Wolf of Wall Street glorifies Jordan Belfort is like saying that “A Streetcar Named Desire” glorifies Stanley Kowalski or that Mozart’s “Don Giovanni” glorifies Don Giovanni.
-(I’m talking about the characters from a moral perspective, not about glorious acting or glorious singing.)
+(I’m talking about the characters seen from a moral perspective, not about glorious acting or glorious singing.)
 The movie’s Belfort is nobody’s behavioral model.
 Short of having DiCaprio walk around the picture wearing a sandwich board that reads “I am a bad guy.
 Do not copy my bad behavior,” I don’t know how the moviemakers could make that any clearer.

 V. The Last Bleep